vrubinat/ol3-build-custom/README.md

 * url: Url of git repository for clone
 * branch : branch for clone for default use master

-For apply change params in libs it's need delete the folder in libs dir and build the map another time.
+>For apply change params in libs it's need delete the folder in libs dir and build the map another time.

+##License

+Copyright (c) 2014 Victor Rubinat

+Licensed under the MIT license.